-- (a) Measurement issues.
-There are important measurement problems such as measurement error in output (e.g., observeing revenue instead of output in physical units), and inputs (e.g., construction of the economic value of capital using information of book value; differences in the quality of labor). - (b) Specification assumptions.
-The choice of functional form for the production function is an important modelling decision, especially when the model includes different types of labor and capital inputs that may be complements or substitutes. - (c) Simultaneity / endogeneity.
-It is a key econometric issue in the estimation of production functions.
-Observed inputs (e.g., labor and capital) can be correlated with unobserved inputs or productivity shocks (e.g., managerial ability, quality of land, materials, capacity utilization).
+(a) Measurement issues.
+There are important measurement problems such as measurement error in output - observing revenue instead of output in physical units - and inputs - such as differences in the quality of labor, or the measurement error that results from the construction of the value of capital using a perpetual invetory method.

+(b) Specification assumptions.
+The choice of functional form for the production function is an important modelling decision, especially when the model includes different types of labor and capital inputs that may be complements or substitutes.

+(c) Simultaneity / endogeneity.
+This is a key econometric issue in the estimation of production functions.
+Observed inputs (for instance, labor and capital) can be correlated with unobserved inputs or productivity shocks (for instance, managerial ability, quality of land, materials, capacity utilization).
 This correlation introduces biases in some estimators of PF parameters.

-- (d) Multicollinearity between observed inputs is also a relevant issue in some empirical applications.
-The high correlation between observed labor and capital can seriously reduce the precision in the estimation of PF parameters. - (e) Endogenous exit.
+(d) Multicollinearity between observed inputs is also a relevant issue in some empirical applications.
+The high correlation between observed labor and capital can seriously reduce the precision in the estimation of PF parameters.

+(e) Endogenous exit.
 In panel datasets, firm exit from the sample is not exogenous and it is correlated with firm size.
 Smaller firms are more likely to exit than larger firms.
 Endogenous exit can introduce selection-bias in some estimators of PF parameters.